ubco-cmps/data301_course/notes/week07/week07_summary.md

-(page_topic6)=
+(page_topic7)=
-Week 6
+Week 7
 =======================

 Hello!

-Welcome to Week 6 - this week you will get a break to catchup on the material we have covered so far.
+Welcome to Week 7 - this week you will get a break to catchup on the material we have covered so far.
-**All classes and Labs are cancelled this week!**
+**All classes, labs, and student hours are cancelled this week!**

 You can also use this week to continue working on your project, or catch up on your other courses.